Is Buying Organic Food Always Necessary?

 I’ll add a few more grocery items to the list of non-organic foods to purchase:

-- other foods with thick skins or rinds that can be removed, like melons, citrus fruits, bananas, and squashes.
+- Other foods with thick skins or rinds that can be removed, like melons, citrus fruits, bananas (unless you want to add the peel to your green smoothies for gut-supporting benefits, and squashes.

 What about foods not on either list?
 Read labels and use good judgment.
 When in doubt, go organic when your budget allows (and maybe even grow some of your own veggies!).